mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/03-scorekeeper-instructions/03-scorekeeper-instructions.md

 ### Rock Paper Scissors

 - Play a game of Rock Paper Scissors [Rock Paper Scissors Game](https://www.rpsgame.org/)
-- Keep track of how many times you won and a separate number tracking the number of times you tie.
+- Keep track of how many times you won, and a separate number tracking the number of times you tie.
 - **Play**: Play for a couple of minutes and, when done, add up your scores and how many ‘rounds’ you played.
 - **Play again**: Now start over and play again for another minute.
 When done, add up your scores and how many ‘rounds’ you played.
 - When prompted, share your results in the chat.